simolus3/drift/docs/docs/schema.md

 ---

-## Dart or SQL

-There are two primary methods to define your database schema when using Drift:

-1. **Dart-based Schema Definition**: Define your schema using Dart classes and annotations.
-This method provides type safety and seamless integration with your Dart code.

-2. **SQL-based Schema Definition**: Define your schema using SQL statements.
-This method offers direct database control while maintaining type safety and SQL validation.

-This page primarily focuses on the Dart-based schema definition method.
-For detailed information on SQL-based schema definition, please refer to the [SQL](./sql.md) section of the documentation.

 ## Table Definition

 Tables are defined as classes that extend `Table`.
 Columns are added as properties to the class.

 {{ load_snippet('simple_schema','lib/snippets/schema.dart.excerpt.json') }}

+Define columns with as `late final` field with one of the built-in [column types](#column-types).

+!!! note "Extra Parentheses"

+    Each column must end with an extra pair of parentheses.
+Drift will warn you if you forget them.

+      ```dart
+      late final id = integer(); // Bad
+      late final id = integer()(); // Good
+      ```

-This table is added to the database by listing it in the `tables` parameter of the `@DriftDatabase` annotation.
+To include this table in your database, you need to add it to the `tables` parameter of the `@DriftDatabase` annotation.

 {{ load_snippet('simple_schema_db','lib/snippets/schema.dart.excerpt.json') }}

 !!! tip "Table Name"

     Tables should be named in plural form (e.g., `Superheroes`, `Products`).
 This convention generally leads to more appropriately named generated classes.
-See the [name] section to customize ;dsfldinvl
+See the [data class name](./dataclass.md#data-class-name) for more information.

 ## Primary Key